louisunlimited/louisunlimited/README.md

 ## Hi there 👋 I'm Louis

-A little about me: I'm currently a freshman studying Enginnering Undecided (CS aiming) @ University of Illinois at Urbana-Champaign.
+A little about me: I'm currently a sophomore studying Enginnering Undecided (CS aiming) @ University of Illinois at Urbana-Champaign.
 I'm still exploring the world of Computer Science and am open to any projects to work on it together!

 - 💻 I'm currentlly working on small projects by myself
-- 🗓 I'm looking to collaborate on OpenSource Projects/Competitions/...
+- 🗓 I'm looking to collaborate on OpenSource Projects/Hackathons/Competitions/...
 - 👨🏻‍💻 I'm currently learning [Swift](https://www.swift.org/about/), [Next.js](https://nextjs.org), and [C++](https://en.wikipedia.org/wiki/C%2B%2B)
 - ⚡️ Fun fact: I love to play the piano🎹 and I have a corgi🐾